nayan32biswas/mongodb-odm/docs/tutorial/transaction.md

 ## Create document using transaction

-To create an object with a transaction mechanism we will pass the **session** object as **kwargs** in create method.
+To create an object with a transaction mechanism, we will pass the **session** object as **kwargs** in the create method.

-If something goes wrong then we need to abort the actions by manually calling the **abort** function.
-Otherwise, partial action will be applied.
+If something goes wrong, then we need to abort the actions by manually calling the **abort** function.
+Otherwise, partial actions will be applied.

 ```Python hl_lines="10 15"
 # Code omitted above